arthcmr/speakasso/README.md

 Client app for Human Perception Experiment

 ###How to get started
 In order to run this app, you need to have Node.js installed.
 If you don't, install it through the official website: http://nodejs.org/.
-You will also need Ruby and Compass correctly installed (Mac users don't have to install Ruby)
+You will also need Ruby and Compass correctly installed (Mac OS users don't have to install Ruby)

 Clone the project and, in the project folder, run the following in the terminal
 ```